Black Wall Street (Durham, North Carolina): Legacy

 The legacy of these original businesses is still prevalent in current Durham institutions.
-Durham's downtown, once neglected for sprawl, is quickly becoming the city's most popular destination.
+Durham's downtown, once neglected, is quickly becoming the city's most popular destination.
 Today, historic Parrish Street, is at the center of downtown revitalization.
 The Parrish Street Project was recently formed as an initiative of the City of Durham to honor the history of Black Wall Street and spur economic revitalization along a central downtown corridor.